-It is expected that the benefitting household will live in the qualifying residential property for a period of at least five years from the date of payment of the subsidy.
-The Eligible Purchaser of any new residential unit under the Croí Cónaithe (Cities) Scheme will be required, if the property is sold within five years of purchase, to make a repayment to the Housing Agency (acting on behalf of the DHLGH which is calculated pro rata as a portion of the increased value referable to the subvention amount.
-If at any time within 10 years they sell the property, they must reimburse the Housing Agency an element of the full value of the subsidy, as follows:
+Benefitting households will be required to sign a Declaration confirming their intention to live the new apartment as their principal private residence at the time of purchase.
+The Eligible Purchaser of any new residential unit under the Croí Cónaithe (Cities) Scheme will also be required to enter into a Clawback Agreement which will operate so that if the property is sold within five years of purchase, the Eligible Purchaser will be required to make a repayment to the Housing Agency (acting on behalf of the DHLGH) which is calculated pro rata as a portion of the increased value referable to the subvention amount.
+A copy of the Declaration and the Clawback Agreement is included in Appendix Croí Cónaithe (Cities) Contract Agreements